LeoDog896/sttcv/README.md

-STTV - Svelte / Typescript / Tailwind / Vite Template
+STTCV - Svelte / Typescript / Tailwind / Component / Vite Template
 =====================================================

 Get up and running with Svelte, Typescript, Tailwind and Vite.
 Also includes testing setup using Jest.